Peopling of China: Paternal lineages

 Haplogroup O, also known as O-M175, is primarily found among populations in Southeast Asia and China.

 Looking at Y-DNA studies, it would seem that East Asian paternal lineages expanded in Asia approximately 50,000 years ago.
 People bearing genetic markers ancestral such as C, D, N, and O, as well as P (specifically Q), came through the Himalayan mountain range and proceeded to Southeast Asia.
 Haplogroup C moved to East Asia and Australia, with at least two subclades of the major East Asian branch migrating into the Americas, and with members of Haplogroup C-M38 spreading throughout Wallacea, New Guinea, Melanesia, and Polynesia.
 Another group of peoples, bearing the Y-DNA Haplogroup D, has left descendants mostly in the Andaman Islands, Tibet, and Japan.
 Haplogroup Q, believed to have arisen in Central Asia or Southern Siberia approximately 17,000 to 22,000 years ago, went north to populate Northern Siberia and the Americas.
 Some northern Chinese have this genetic marker.
-Haplogroups N and O, originated in Southern China and by 10,000 years ago went on to populate first Southeast Asia and then from Southeast Asia, left for East Asia.
+As part of the southern dispersal along the coastline of Asia, haplogroups N and O went on to populate first Southeast Asia and then from Southeast Asia, left for East Asia.
 Roughly 12,000 years ago, during the Neolithic period, farmers settled along the Yellow River.
-Alongside various other lineages including O2‐M122, they initiated the development of agriculture.
-About 6000 years ago, ancestors of the Tibetans split off from this parent group.
+Alongside various other lineages including O2-M122, they initiated the development of agriculture.
+About 6,000 years ago, ancestors of the Tibetans split off from this parent group.
 About 5,000 years ago, Neolithic Yellow River farmers experienced rapid expansion, with notable gene flow into surrounding populations.

-This corresponds to the late period (2600-2000 BC) of the Longshan culture in the middle Yellow River area.
+This corresponds to the late period (2600–2000 BC) of the Longshan culture in the middle Yellow River area.
 As the Neolithic population in China reached its peak, the number of settlements increased.
 In some locations, such as the basin of the Fen River in southern Shanxi, the Yellow River in western Henan (confined by the Zhongtiao Mountains and Xiao Mountains), and the coastal Rizhao plain of southeast Shandong, a few very large (over 200 ha) centers developed.
 In more open areas, such as the rest of Shandong, the Central Plain (in Henan) and the Wei River basin in Shaanxi, local centers were more numerous, smaller (generally 20 to 60 ha) and fairly evenly spaced.
 Walls of rammed earth have been found in 20 towns in Shandong, nine in the Central Plain, and one (Taosi) in southern Shanxi, suggesting conflict between polities in these areas.